 Waking up to find a crick in your neck is a rotten start to the day.
-Although most neck pain disappears within 24 hours there are some specific back neck and shoulder massage techniques that may help speed up your recovery.
+Although most neck pain disappears within 24 hours there are specific back, shoulder and neck massage techniques that can help speed up your recovery.

 So instead of walking around like Frankenstein all day, relieve the tension in your neck muscles by getting a professional therapist to perform a massage for neck pain before you 'head out'!

 Experiencing a headache at the back of your head can often be traced back to tension and muscle knots in the neck.